-Your website runs on several platforms and as each of them update their respective software in terms of patches, features, functionality and behind the scenes code, the domino effect kicks in and each domino must fall in line.
+Your website runs on several platforms and as each of them update their respective software in terms of security updates, patches, features, functionality and behind the scenes code, the domino effect kicks in and each domino must fall in line.

-Now let’s focus on my preferred platform for website design and development, WordPress, which seemingly releases a lot of updates.
+Now let’s focus on my preferred platform for website design and development, WordPress releases a lot of updates.
 About three times a year WordPress releases major updates.
 In between the major versions, there are minor updates which happen automatically.
 For WordPress 3.7+, minor updates occur automatically, however, major updates must be made manually.
 To expand the basic functionality of the WordPress environment there’s the Theme and Plugins, which, if you’ve selected wisely, must stay abreast of all the above updates and also add their own functionality flavor to the mix.
 And all these software and codes must dance in sync with each other whilst everyone is moving swiftly.
 Do you have a website maintenance plan to keep up with all the moving parts?

 This should motivate you, just one word, HACKERS.
 The safety of your investment, information and your customers’ information should be the most important reason for keeping your website updated.
 Some customers treat their website like an absentee landlord or as if they’ve just printed static brochures and left it in a coffee shop for their customers to find it.
 The digital world is anything but static.
 Sort of like a brick and mortar store, you need to keep the lights on, check that the doors are secure, make sure the plumbing hasn’t backed up and the plants are watered and weeded.
 But unlike a brick and mortar business, there’s an almost infinite amount of moving parts to keep track of, hence the vigilance.
 Security updates will help prevent hackers and/or their bots, malware from hijacking your valuable real estate.
 The longer you go without updating your website the more chances are you will be hacked.
 Just like in life, if you don’t use it you lose it.
 Your old software has already been hacked, on another abandoned website, and hackers know and can find your websites weak points to digitally slide in to steal your data or plant malicious codes on your website.
 The WordPress community is the virtual version of neighborhood watch working in conjunction with your security company.
 Of course, you have a secure username and password but that’s another article.